Modern Portfolio Theory: Mean-Variance Optimization in Python

 wi0iw_i \geq 0 \quad \forall i

-Please execute changing target portfolio return in code to your target return.
+Change the target portfolio return in the code to your own target return before running it.

 import yfinance as yf